-4.2.2.2 Depending on the nature of the research, it might not be possible or desirable to adhere strictly to the basic principles outlined above.
+3.2.2.2 Depending on the nature of the research, it might not be possible or desirable to adhere strictly to the basic principles outlined above.
 For example, psychological experiments might require some initial deception of participants as a necessary part of the research design.
 In some observational research, as another example, it might not be feasible to obtain formal written consent from participants.
 Where research does not adhere to the basic principles, researchers should provide an appropriate justification of their approach.

-4.2.3 Procedures
+3.2.3 Procedures

-Research degree students whose research requires approval from an Ethics Committee should submit the relevant application form before applying to the relevant Sub-Committee of Higher Degrees Committee for registration of their degree.
+All research degree students must complete and submit the appropriate ethical review application form to their Faculty Ethical Review Committee before applying to the relevant Research Degrees Committee Faculty Review Panel's for registration of their degree.

-For postgraduate research degree students, the application should normally be made to the Faculty's designated Human Research Ethics Officer.
+For postgraduate research degree students, the application should normally be made to the Faculty's designated Human Research Ethics Officer; further information is available on the website.

-The above requirements and procedures must be upheld by DMU staff and their students for collaborative work overseas involving the activities of Section 4.1.2.
+The above requirements and procedures must be upheld by DMU staff and their students for collaborative work overseas involving the activities of Regulation 4.1.2.

-4.3 Reporting Lines
+3.3 Reporting Lines